GuillaumeMougeot/DogFaceNet/README.md

 As previously described, the stable version is in dogfacenet/dogfacenet.py.
 It contains:

-* the online and offline training module
+* the online and offline training modules
 * the model definition and training
 * the model evaluation (still in development)

 The dogfacenet-dev folder contains the developer version of the code.
 Model evaluation (verification, recognition, clustering, ROC curve, observation on the heatmap, ...) is in developer folder.
 It will be transfer in stable folder soon.
 The main dev version is in dogfacenet-dev/dogfacenet_v12-dev.ipynb jupyter notebook file.

-The dataset is not available for now, but coming soon...
 The rest of the project contains:

 * (data: the images of the project) not available right now...